 While theme and plugins come with known sets of files and folder, unfamiliar, yet safe files may also be present.
 Deleting them unwittingly could cause the plugin to misbehave and you should avoid them.

 Given the complexity of finding malware manually, the success rate of these above-mentioned methods is always very limited.
-Hence it’s better to choose automated tools over manual scanning.
+Hence it’s better to choose an automated WordPress malware scanner over manual scanning.

 Scanning Using a Security Plugin